-Sexual Assault/Wellness Advocate, Within Counseling Services
+Sexual Assault/Wellness Advocate, within Counseling Services

-Name of Hiring Contact: Meghan K. Root
+Name of primary hiring contact: Meghan K. Root

-Title of Hiring Contact: Sexual Assault/Wellness Advocate
+Title of hiring contact: Sexual Assault/Wellness Advocate